jdtsmith/indent-bars/README.md

 ## Indentation

 `indent-bars` works with either space- or tab-based indentation (see `indent-tabs-mode`).
 If possible, prefer space indentation, as it is faster.

 Note that some modes explicitly enable or disable `indent-tabs-mode`.
+If the value of that variable does not match the actual indentation used in a file (e.g. file is indented with tabs, but you have set `indent-tabs-mode=nil`), bars may go missing.
+You should ideally pick _one_ indentation-style (tabs or spaces) per mode and stick to it for all files in that mode, but see [dtrt-indent](https://github.com/jscheid/dtrt-indent) for a package that can adapt this variable by examining the file's contents.

 ## Current Depth Highlight